Hi guys. I wrote a product review a couple of years ago and I still get paid from that post.

 So, I posted it.
 I don’t think I got a commission until almost two years later, I believe in the month of August of 2019.

-I think I might have checked my email one of those days and it said something like
+One day I might have checked my email and saw something like this:

 “what the hell, why is Arun sending me anything?”